tzler/server_side_psych/experiment_setup/integration_demo/README.md

 This folder contains scripts and illustrate how to adapt your own experiments to utilize the server side functions contained in this repository.

 There are only several lines of code that need to be added to your current scripts.
 All of these details below use a [demo reaction time experiment](https://www.jspsych.org/tutorials/rt-task/) implimented in **`jsPsych`**.
-For clarity, we've factored out the javascript from the html.
+For clarity, we've factored out the javascript from the html so we have `index.html` and `functions.js` files instead of just one file containing everything.

+### 1. Installing dependencies in directory

 First, let's clone the jsPsych repository: